microsoft/code-with-engineering-playbook/observability/readme.md

 - Configuration and management of observability assets like alert threshold, duration, configuration values using IAC help us in avoiding configuration mistakes, errors or overlooks during deployment.

-- While practicing observability as code, the changes can be reviewed by the team similar to other code contributions.
+- When practicing observability as code, the changes can be reviewed by the team similar to other code contributions.

 ## Recommended Practices